callicles/callicles.github.io/_posts/2016-04-03-distributed-matrix-product.md

 <img src="http://callicles.github.io/assets/images/distributed-matrix/c_diag.png" alt="C diag" style="max-width: 200px; margin: 0 auto;" />

-In order to fill the blanks we will iterate but we will change how the slice of B are affected to processors.
-Now processor one will have rows' slice 1 of A and columns slice 2 of B and will be able to compute the corresponding part of C, which is the intersection of slice 1 and 2.
-If we imagine the processors in a ring all they have to do at each iteration is pass their current slice of B to their neighbor until everybody has seen all the slices of B.
+In order to fill the blanks we need to do several iterations in which we will change how the slice of B are affected to processors.
+Now, processor 1 will have rows' slice 1 of A, columns slice 2 of B, and will be able to compute the corresponding part of C. The intersection of slice 1 and 2.
+If we imagine all the processors in a ring, all each processor has to do at each iteration is pass to the right their current slice of B to their neighbor until everybody has seen all the slices of B.

 <img src="http://callicles.github.io/assets/images/distributed-matrix/column_ring.png" alt="Column Ring" style="max-width: 500px; margin: 0 auto;" />